aws/copilot-cli/site/content/docs/commands/task-run.en.md

       --resource-tags stringToString   Optional.
 Labels with a key and value separated by commas.
                                        Allows you to categorize resources. (default []) --secrets stringToString         Optional.
 Secrets to inject into the container.
 Specified by key=value separated by commas. (default []).
-                                       For secrets stored in AWS Parameter Store you can either specify name or ARN.
-For the secrets stored in AWS Secrets Manager you need to specify ARN.
+                                       For secrets stored in AWS Parameter Store you can either specify names or ARNs.
+                                       For the secrets stored in AWS Secrets Manager you need to specify ARNs.
       --task-role string               Optional.
 The ARN of the role for the task to use.

 Utility Flags